JMR initials

 • Fulfill basic animal-care responsibilities

 Never approach an unfamiliar dog, especially if it is sick or injured.
 We, at the Law Offices of Jason M. Ranallo, P.C, understand that it’s impossible to predict when dogs will attack and you can’t always avoid coming in contact with dangerous dogs.
-So if you, your child, or your loved one is a victim of animal attack, get in touch with us!
+So if you, your child, or your loved one is a victim of animal attack, get in touch with us.

 How can Jason M. Ranallo help in case of a dog bite or animal attack?

-Attorney Jason Ranallo has been helping individuals who have been injured by dog bites and attacks since 2002.
 You can rest assured that by having the Law Offices of Jason M. Ranallo, P.C. working for you, it puts your case in the hands of an experienced, compassionate, knowledgeable, and assertive animal attack lawyer who knows how to get results.
-He and his office will provide you with the personal attention and skill that each case needs.
+He and his team will provide you with the personal attention and skill that each case needs.
 We will handle every aspect of your case, and will even go to trial if a full and fair settlement agreement cannot be reached.

-So if you or a loved one was injured as a result of a dog bite or attack, call the Law Offices of Jason M. Ranallo, P.C. today at 781-344-6200 or contact the firm online to schedule a free consultation to review your case.
-For your convenience, home, hospital, evening, and weekend appointments are available upon request.
+If you or a loved one was injured as a result of a dog bite or animal attack, call the Law Offices of Jason M. Ranallo, P.C. today at 781-344-6200

 FREE CASE EVALUATION